 3) Go say “hi” to your neighbor to the right of you, your neighbor to the left, and your neighbor across the street.
-Talk to your Farmington friends, and make sure they’re planning to vote as well — and that they know how important it is to take a stake their community’s future.
+Talk to your Farmington friends, and make sure they’re planning to vote as well — and that they know how important it is to take a stake our community’s future.

 ELECTION DAY INFO

-Election Day is Tuesday, November 7, 2017.
-Polls are open 7 am to 8 pm.
+Our next Election Day is Tuesday, Nov.
+2, 2021.
+Polls are open 7am to 8pm.

-Before you head to the polls, it’s a good idea to review this map of precinct locations to find out where you will be voting — especially if you’ve moved recently.
+If you’re voting in person, it’s a good idea to review this map of precinct locations to find out where you will be voting — especially if you’ve moved recently.
 Be sure to bring photo ID.

 If you have any questions about voting, contact the Farmington City Clerk’s Office at (248) 473-7258 ext.
-5 or visit the city’s election information page.
+5 or visit the City’s election information page.

-To apply for an absentee ballot, go to the Farmington City Clerk’s Office in person (open Monday through Friday, 8:30 am to 4:30 pm) and ask for an absentee voter request form.
+- Go to the Farmington City Clerk’s Office in person (open Monday through Friday, 8:30 am to 4:30 pm) and ask for an absentee voter request form.

 - Print off this form and mail or hand-deliver it to the Clerk’s office (23600 Liberty Street, Farmington MI 48335).
 Take it to the counter or put it one of the absentee ballot drop boxes (there’s one on either side of City Hall).